bobhablutzel/spwing/README.md

 types.
 The plumbing of knowing which document is active is hidden from the application programmer, but can be accessed at any time.

-In addition to the documents, the Swping framework supports a separate application class.
-This is typically used for common configurations (like a shared main menu) but is optional in the framework; a Swping application can function with only document classes defined.
+In addition to the documents, the Spwing framework supports a separate application class.
+This is typically used for common configurations (like a shared main menu) but is optional in the framework; a Spwing application can function with only document classes defined.

 Spwing documents are based on the MVC (Model-View-Controller) paradigm, though perhaps